AlexMercedCoder/merver/readme.md

 res.html(response) => method the response object that sends response as html string

 req.query => object of all URL query keys and values

+req.params => object with any url params which are denoted using "/:param/" in your routes.